tonnyadhi/basic-redis-chat-demo-go/README.md

 # This YAML file will create an OpenShift Service and OpenShift Route to make the endpoint available to the world
 oc apply -f https://raw.githubusercontent.com/ksingh7/basic-redis-chat-demo-go/master/backend_ocp.yaml

-# Building container image could take sometime, you can mointor the build process by using the following command
+# Building container image could take sometime, you can monitor the build process by using the following command
 oc logs -f buildconfig/chat-app-backend

 # once the build process is completed, you can check the status of pods using the following command